Kashmir: Why are militants targeting Modi's BJP leaders? | DW | 14.06.2021

 Why BJP leaders are facing militant attacks

-In the run-up to the abolition of Article 370, New Delhi detained several thousand Kashmiri leaders and politicians, including pro-India ones, to stave off mass protests against the move.
+In the run-up to the abolition of Article 370, New Delhi detained several thousand Kashmiri leaders and politicians, including pro-India ones, to stave off mass protests.

 That froze all political activities in the region, except those of the BJP.